LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus_8wk.md

 ## Attendance and Participation

-Attendance (in person, via Zoo, or by watching recordings), participation in class discussions and exercises, and making posts in the Moodle forums are aspects of participation that will be assessed by the instructor.
+Attendance (in person, via Zoom, or by watching recordings), participation in class discussions and exercises, and making posts in the Moodle forums are aspects of participation that will be assessed by the instructor.

 Students who participate via Zoom can join the class discussion through the Zoom chat dialog box, or by turning on their microphones to ask and answer questions.